AI in Education: A Powerful Tool, But Not a Replacement for Learning

 • Translating complex language for English language learners

 Education must stay analog at its core — especially in the formative years.
-AI can be a tool, a supplement, a helper — but not the foundation.

 *AI was used to write this article